 The benefit of sclerotherapy is that you can say goodbye to those unsightly clusters of purple, red, and blue veins on your ankles and calves.
 Once Dr. Lee injects the veins, they initially diminish dramatically, fully going away in a few weeks as your body scavenges the closed off veins.
 You’ll love how your legs look.

-Dr. Lee uses a very fine needle to inject the sclerosant solution, consisting of either hypertonic saline or sodium tetradecyl sulphate, directly into the vein or the area of the spider vein cluster.
+Dr. Lee uses a very fine needle to inject the sclerosant solution, consisting of either Asclera (polidoconol) or STS (sotradecol), directly into the vein or the area of the spider vein cluster.
 This solution irritates the vein wall, causing it to collapse and close off the vein.
 This instantly diminishes the appearance of the vein.
 Over the next few weeks any remaining signs vanish as the body absorbs the now-unused vein.
 Any blood that was routed through the vein is instantly rerouted to an adjacent, healthy vein.
 It takes just a few minutes for Dr. Lee to treat a number of spider veins.

 What Our Patients Have to Say

-Is There Any Recovery Required After Sclerotherapy for Spider Veins?
+What is the Recovery Like After Sclerotherapy for Spider Veins?

 If Dr. Lee injects a number of spider veins, she’ll likely have you wear compression stockings for a week or so after your session.
 The compression helps the body begin the process of absorbing the closed off veins.
 Walking and light exercise is fine immediately after your session.
 If you’ve had a number of veins treated, you should avoid any strenuous exercise for a few days.